 “the free flow of information and ideas is an essential human right.
 It is a catalyst for the production of human knowledge, which underpins welfare and prosperity.
 Societies around the world have chosen to protect certain limited rights in intellectual property as incentives both to innovation and the dissemination of knowledge.
 Intellectual property law was never intended to cover facts, ideas and pure data” (LIBER, 2015, p.2).

 Freedom of access and reuse of research data that enables legal interoperability, however, must be balanced against legitimate interests to withhold, restrict, or control the use of such data by the rights holders or in the interest of the larger society as determined by lawmakers.
 Legitimate interests vary by jurisdiction and situation, but generally reflect laws or established norms regarding protection of intellectual property rights, national security, personal privacy, confidentiality, endangered species or cultural resources, Traditional Knowledge, genetic resources, and defined periods of exclusive use prior to the publication of research results.
-At the same time, not every restriction is valid, however: there are numerous restrictive declarations accompanying data and information that have either an invalid legal basis or are not justified.
+At the same time, not every restriction is valid.
+There can be restrictive declarations accompanying data and information that have either an invalid legal basis or are not justified.

-Restrictions on access to and reuse of research data, especially those generated through public funding, therefore generally ought to be applied as sparingly as possible and only pursuant to legitimate reasons.
+Restrictions on access to and reuse of research datasets and the data within them, especially those generated through public funding, therefore generally ought to be applied as sparingly as possible and only pursuant to legitimate reasons.
 They should fully respect the public interest for the diffusion of knowledge.
 The following Implementation Guidelines can help achieve this balance.

 [ ] Guideline 3A.
-Rights holders should not assert intellectual property rights in government or publicly-funded research data.
+Rights holders should not assert intellectual property rights in government or publicly-funded research datasets.

-Ethical norms compel all participants in the research process to refrain from reserving intellectual property rights in research data, especially to data obtained partly or fully from publicly funded research (see Principle and Guideline 1.-).
-If data qualify as copyrightable works, or are protected by a database right or other intellectual property rights, the holder(s) of such rights are urged to place their data in the public domain or allow access to and reuse of those data in the least restrictive manner (See Principle and Guideline 1.-)
+Ethical norms compel all participants in the research process to refrain from reserving intellectual property rights in research datasets, especially to those obtained partly or fully from publicly funded research (see Principle One and Guideline 1.C).
+A statutory intellectual property right applies automatically to any work that falls within its ambit.
+If a dataset qualifies as a copyrightable work, or is protected by a database right or other intellectual property rights, the holder(s) of such rights are urged to place their data in the public domain or allow access to and reuse of those data in the least restrictive manner (see Principle One and Implementation Guideline 1.A and 1.B).

 [ ] Guideline 3B.
 Governments and public research institutions need to justify any legally-imposed restrictions on research data.

-The restrictions on open access and reuse of research data described in the definitions section generally should be applied as narrowly as possible.
-In order for the rights holder(s) to restrict the reuse of research data or to keep them secret, the restrictions need to be justified by an explicitly stated and overriding public or private interest, and be limited in time.
+The restrictions on open access and reuse of research data described in the definitions section below cannot be waived.
+In order for the rights holder(s) to restrict the reuse of research data or to keep them secret, the restrictions should be justified by an explicitly stated and overriding public or private interest, and be limited in time.

 [ ] Guideline 3C.
 Policymakers should consider public interests in light of open access to knowledge.

-Where scientific research is partly or fully funded by public institutions, private interests -- especially commercial interests -- should not, by default rule, hamper access to or reuse of research data.
+Where scientific research is partly or fully funded by public institutions, private interests -- especially commercial interests -- should not, as a default rule, hamper access to or reuse of research data.
 Public research should serve the entire society.
 Where personal privacy protection or confidentiality interests require withholding of certain data, an evaluation should determine whether sharing can be assured by making such datasets available in anonymized or aggregated form.

 [ ] Guideline 3D.
 Public research funding organizations and the rights holders of public research data sources should reduce time embargoes for exclusive personal periods of research use to the minimum necessary.